golemparts/rppal/README.md

 The library can be used in conjunction with a variety of platform-agnostic drivers through its `embedded-hal` trait implementations.
 Both `embedded-hal` v0.2.7 and v1 are supported.

 RPPAL requires a recent release of Raspberry Pi OS.
 Similar Linux distributions may work, but are unsupported.
 Both GNU and musl `libc` targets are supported.
-RPPAL is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3A+, 3B, 3B+, 4B, 5, CM, CM 3, CM 3+, CM 4, 400, Zero, Zero W and Zero 2 W.
+RPPAL is compatible with the Raspberry Pi A, A+, B, B+, 2B, 3A+, 3B, 3B+, 4B, 5, CM, CM 3, CM 3+, CM 4, CM 5, 400, Zero, Zero W and Zero 2 W.

 This library is currently in 'maintenance mode'.
 RPPAL will still receive updates for bugfixes and to add support for new Pi devices.
 A 1.0 release is planned as well.
 If you have a feature request you're willing to implement yourself, please open an issue first to discuss the details.